Tag Archives

 These folks are not concerned with the teachings of scripture, much though former Attorney General Jeff Sessions might have tried to cite it in defense of this xenophobic policy or that one.
 Former White House Press Secretary Sarah Huckabee Sanders attempted these same diversions.
 In 2020, it should be clear that Republicans are more concerned with using scripture in the derivation and deployment of political identity and power, reflecting a Christian tradition that is nearly 2,000 years old.

 The mere acknowledgement that Trump may be less than ideal morally — but that he delivers things like Brett Kavanaugh and protections for Christian health workers — is itself a tacit acknowledgement, on the part of Christian voters, that political concerns are equally important, if not more important, than matters of personal faith.
-For them, it’s a simple exercise in compartmentalism, a word that does not appear in the Bible, for the record.
+For them, it’s a simple exercise in compartmentalism, a word that does not appear in the Bible.
 I doubt very much these folks would want Trump for a son-in-law (faith).
 But they love what he’s doing as president (politics).

 Read More

-Tulsa was, of course, site of the so-called ‘race riots’ that slaughtered hundreds of African-Americans over a two-day period in 1921.
+TULSA, Okla.
+(June 12, 2020) — With word that President Donald Trump planned to resume his in-person political rallies in Oklahoma next — on Juneteenth, a commemoration of slavery’s end and black America’s biggest secular holiday — the 40-year strategy of Republican dog-whistling finally came to a close.
+The event will take place here Tulsa, site of the so-called ‘race riots’ that slaughtered hundreds of African-Americans over a two-day period in 1921.
 That was the height of Jim Crow America, when pogroms like these were sadly unremarkable.
-This was the symbolism our Republican administration was clearly reaching for, and by now it should not surprise us.
+This was white power symbolism our Republican administration was clearly reaching for and, by now, it should not surprise us.

-From the moment Ronald Reagan launched his 1980 presidential campaign — in Philadelphia, Mississippi, where three civil rights activists had been murdered and buried in an earthen dam back in 1963 — the GOP has positioned itself as the party of white folk.
+From the moment Ronald Reagan launched his 1980 presidential campaign in Philadelphia, Mississippi, — where three civil rights activists had been murdered and buried in an earthen dam back in 1963 — the GOP has positioned itself as the party of white folk.
 The symbolism was clear enough from Day 1.
-It was effective enough to lure white southern Democrats (the “Dixiecrats” who fled the Democratic Party during the Civil Rights era) into the once-anathema Republican Party, the Party of Lincoln and The Union.
-A Trump presidency and the scheduling of this June 2020 rally neatly complete the circle.

 We can also stop with the lengthy magazine think pieces and earnest video documentaries that explore the economic nature of Trump’s support.
 Yes, plutocrats love Trumpism.
 They may indeed be pulling some of these strings.
 But there is no economic explanation for the white working-class embrace of Donald Trump.

 And here’s a good rule to follow at all times but particularly in this one: When we perceive our fellow citizens to be voting against their own self-interest, repeatedly, we have almost certainly failed to effectively divine that self-interest.

-To wit, Trumpism is not an economic movement.
+Trumpism is not an economic movement.
 It is a white, nationalist, extra-scriptural Christian movement.
 In four years’ time, it has produced a great many things we can fairly call “unprecedented”.
 But MAGA isn’t one of them.
 Going forward, it’s critical that “the rest of us” recognize this.

 As we’ll establish here, it’s also important to recognize this is not the first time white Americans have found themselves on the wrong side of a demographic equation, i.e. trying to maintain political power and privilege in a society where voters of color roughly equal if not outnumber them.